Thyroid & parathyroid

 Electron microscopy description

-• Oncocytic cells have many large mitochondria, reduced numbers of other organelles
+• Oncocytic cells have numerous large mitochondria

 Molecular / cytogenetics description